Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 One of the easiest things to do in your home is add more wood furniture.
 Look for wood pieces that have designs in them, especially of flowers, leaves, and trees.
 Your furniture should have defined edges rather than rounded corners.

 Wood areas of your home should resemble a garden.
 Paint your walls in greens, blues, and relaxing colors.
-You could also add wallpaper of fruits, blossoms, and birds.
+You could also add wallpaper with images of fruits, blossoms, and birds.
 Spring needs to come alive in this space.
 Add pastoral images of sheep, shepherds, and pastures to your walls.

 A space governed by wood should be pleasant, dreamy, and youthful.
 You should get some extra oxygen from the plants, the smells should be pleasant, and your belongings will motivate you to grow and flourish.